vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. From a mobile or desktop browser.
 See [Desktop flow](#desktop-flow)
 2. From an iOS or Android native app

-After the user has finished (or cancelled) the payment in Vipps, the user is returned back to the specified `fallBack` URL.
+After the user has finished (or cancelled) the payment in Vipps, the user is returned to the specified `fallBack` URL.
 When the user arrives back in the merchant app or website, we *strongly* recommend that you perform a call to the [payment details endpoint](#get-payment-details) to check the state of the transaction.
-While some of the state of the eCom operation *can* be derived from things like whether or not user returned successfully from the
+While some state of the eCom operation *can* be derived from things like whether or not user returned successfully from the
 Vipps app, the most reliable approach to know the state of the payment is always to query the eCom API once the user arrive back in the merchant app/website.

 ## App-switching